-Look at this for IngenuitTEA – Review and Giveaway #48
+Look at this for IngenuiTEA – A Review

 The collection of teapots in our house is steadily growing.
 This suits us fine as we now have the right teapot for every occasion.
 Or at least I thought we did.
 When I was sent an ingenuiTEA to try out from Adagio Teas, I realised our collection was by no means complete.
 This contraption brews loose leaf teas, letting out the steeped tea from the bottom rather than through a spout.
 Tea leaves are placed inside the pot and hot water added.
 As soon as the tea is ready, it is placed atop a cup; the valve opens and the clear tea filters through.
 Once you have finished with your tea leaves, they can be tossed away and the ingenuiTEA washed up – by hand or in the dishwasher.